By connecting Slite with GitLab, you can search and ask questions across your issues and merge requests directly in the Slite Agent.

 *If you don't have these permissions, ask a GitLab admin to create the access token for you.

-In Super, click Data Sources in the sidebar.
+In Slite, click Agent Sources in the sidebar (at the bottom).

 Click + New source , then choose or search for GitLab and click Connect GitLab .